MMaiero/content-ops-starter/content/pages/index.md

             elementId: ''
       - title: Lavorazioni CNC
         tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: Fresatura a 3 e 5 assi
         text: >
           Learn from the tutorial and build your first awesome Netlify Create site.